-Although patrol officers handle the vast majority of calls, for statistical purposes the annual average number of calls shown is based on the total number of sworn officers budgeted during the designated time periods, including the police chief, assistant chief, school resource officer and detective positions.
-Despite 14 budgeted positions, only 13 officers were actually employed due to the vacancy created by an on-going employment action following the termination of an officer in 2012.
-There are also times of staffing shortage that can be expected due to vacation, sick leave, injury, training, and other vacancies created by resignation or retirement.
-Although available when needed, the detectives, chief, assistant chief and the school resource officer (during school months) do not respond to calls for service on a routine basis.
+Patrol Officers respond to the vast majority of calls for service we receive.
+Despite 14 budgeted positions, only 12 officers were actually employed due to the vacancy created by an on-going employment action following the termination of an officer in 2012 along with other vacancies.
+There are times staffing shortage can be expected due to vacation, sick leave, injury, and training.
+Although available when needed, the Detectives, Chief, Assistant Chief and the School Resource Officer (during school months) do not typically respond to calls for service on a routine basis.
 In reality, the number of calls per patrol officer is actually much greater than shown.